sbrown94/RobotWars/README.md

 # Running the Program

 Make sure there is a "commands.txt" file in the Build directory and that the commands follow the correct format.
 Run RobotWars.exe in the Build directory to see the output.
+A sample input is provided at root.

 ---